How can I collect feedback when my patients are too unwell to respond?

-- You need to collect and reflect on patient feedback for revalidation, whatever your role or specialty.
-If you see a small number of patients, or patients who may find it difficult to give you feedback, you should still collect patient feedback and consider how best you can do this.
+- You need to reflect on patient feedback for revalidation, whatever your role or specialty.
+If you see a small number of patients, or patients who may find it difficult to give feedback, you should still seek patient feedback and consider how best you can do this.

-- If your patients are children, or have learning disabilities or communication difficulties, adjust the feedback process so they can participate.
-For example, by offering support to feedback (independent of you) or using an easy read questionnaire.
+- If your patients are children, or have learning disabilities or communication difficulties, adjust the feedback process so they can take part.
+For example, by offering support to give feedback (independent of you) or using an 'easy read' questionnaire.

-- If your patient can’t give you feedback themselves, use a proxy, such as a member of the patient’s family or their carer, on their behalf.
+- If your patient can’t give you feedback themselves, ask a member of the patient’s family or their carer, on their behalf.

-- If your patients or their proxy are too distressed to be asked for feedback, think about whether you could ask at a later time.
+- If your patients or their families or carers, are too distressed to be asked for feedback, think about whether you could ask later.

-- Make sure those you ask for feedback understand why you’re asking for feedback and how you’ll use it.
+- Make sure those you ask for feedback understand why you’re asking for it and how you’ll use it.
 Clearly explaining this means they’re more likely to respond.

 Dr Levy works as part of a small team of doctors in a hospice for children and young adults.
 The doctors who are in her team are part time, have a variety of backgrounds such as general practice and paediatrics, and work partly or wholly for the hospice.

-Only a small number of patients are accepted at any one time so she often sees the same patients and families over a long period of time.
-This can lead to feedback fatigue among the patients and families, particularly as many of the patients have limited or no capacity to give their doctor feedback.
+Only a small number of patients are accepted at one time so she often sees the same patients and families over a long period of time.
+This can lead to 'feedback fatigue' among the patients and families, particularly as many of the patients have limited or no capacity to give feedback.

 Meeting our feedback requirements

-Dr Levy decided to send questionnaires by post, rather than handing them out to her patients face to face.
+Dr Levy decided to send questionnaires by post, rather than giving them to her patients and their families face-to-face.
 This meant families facing difficult circumstances could complete the feedback in their own time.

 She gave administrative staff at the hospice a list of patients and families she had seen.
 They managed the feedback process, to make sure no family was overburdened by being approached multiple times.

-A covering letter to explain the process and a photograph of the doctor was provided with the form to help with recognition.
-They asked respondents to give free text comments, as specific examples tended to offer more helpful learning opportunities than scores alone.
+A covering letter was provided with the form to explain the process and included a photograph of the doctor to help with recognition.
+They asked respondents to include free text comments, as specific examples tended to offer more helpful learning opportunities than scores alone.

-She used a version of the GMC questionnaire, adapted to make it more suitable for the hospice population and for patients’ parents and carers to use.
-The hospice also developed an easy read questionnaire for children and patients with learning disabilities.
+She adapted a generic patient feedback questionnaire to make it more suitable for the hospice population and for patients’ parents and carers to use.
+The hospice also developed an ‘easy read’ questionnaire for children and patients with learning disabilities to use.

-If patients completed this questionnaire while at the hospice, a member of staff (other than the doctor) supported them.
-This was an intensive process, but made sure the feedback sample was representative of all patients.
+If patients completed this questionnaire while at the hospice, a member of staff (other than the doctor) supported them with this.
+This was an intensive process, but made sure the feedback was representative of all patients.

-She received an anonymised, personalised report to use at her annual appraisal, based on the questionnaires which had been returned directly to the administrator.
+She received an anonymised summary report of all her feedback to reflect on at her appraisal.
+This was based on questionnaires which had been returned to the administrator.